FrankN88/FrankN88-first_milestone_new/README.md

   <dt><a href="gallery.html" target="_blank" alt="Menu Page">Gallery Page</a></dt>
   <dd>The Gallery page consists of the following elements:
      <ul>
           <li><strong>Collage</strong> - Occupying about 50% of the page, this impressive and resposive gallery has the goal of showing the place in a way that catches the user's attention.
 The images have an ease-in-out effect in order to be more interesting and fun.
-Furthermore, every time the user hovers the images it appears the name of the place in a way that is not invasive but effective.
+Furthermore, every time the user hovers over the images, the name of the restaurant appears in a way that is not invasive but effective.
           </li>
-          <li><strong>Google Maps</strong> - iframe embedding of Google maps, showing the location of the restaurant.
+          <li><strong>Google Maps</strong> - iframe embedding of Google maps shows the location of the restaurant.
 The map is responsive in smaller devices.
           </li>
-          <li><strong>Youtube Video</strong> - iframe embedding a Youtube video showing a chef plating up.
-Once again, an element meant for catching the user's attention and increase curiosity.
+          <li><strong>Youtube Video</strong> - iframe embedding of a Youtube video showing a chef plating up.
+Once again, an element intended to catch the user's attention and increase curiosity.
           </li>
      </ul>
   </dd>